 Please note that I don’t do any mountaineering; this post is focused on day hiking and does not provide sufficient information for longer, more challenging, or technical trips.

 You’ll need all the same things you’d usually pack for a summer hike (extra layers, food, water, first aid kit and the rest of the Ten Essentials, etc.), plus some additional stuff.

 • Backpack: Depending on the size of your current pack, a second larger one might be necessary to accommodate all this extra gear.
 If you’ll be needing to strap gear to the outside (snowshoes, for example), a pack with some external pockets, clips, and/or straps will facilitate this.

 • Warmth for your extremities: As we’ve all probably experienced, hands, feet, nose, and ears are usually the first things to get cold in the winter.
-Therefore, a winter gear list should include a hat (ideally at least one of your layers will also have a hood), an ear band, a balaclava, buff, or some other kind of face mask, an extra pair of wool socks, and at least one pair of warm, waterproof gloves or mittens (third photo above).
+Therefore, a winter gear list should include a hat (ideally at least one of your layers will also have a hood), an ear band, a buff or some other kind of face mask, an extra pair of wool socks, and at least one pair of warm, waterproof gloves or mittens (third photo above).
 Glove liners or a lighter pair of gloves to wear underneath the heavy ones is a good idea, too.